 5. Christmas — Ukraine

-Christmas in Ukraine is a very religious celebration, so don’t expect to see a lot of Santa Claus or his eight reindeer.
+Christmas in Ukraine is a very religious celebration, so don’t expect to see a lot of Santa Claus and his eight reindeer.
 There you’ll find caroling, recitation of religious stories and greetings that include “Christ is born” or “Glorify Him.”
 In rural areas celebrants walk through the snow caroling, parading and performing special plays.

 6. Christmas — Greece